flycheck/flycheck/doc/contributor/maintaining.rst

 * Please commit new features, larger changes and refactorings and updates to documentation to separate branches and open a pull request for review and discussion.
 * The ``master`` branch is protected.
-Only :ref:`maintainers
-  <flycheck-maintainers>` can push directly to it.
-Everyone else needs to open
-  a pull request.
+Only :ref:`owners <flycheck-maintainers>` can push directly to it.
+Everyone else needs to open a pull request.
 Github requires maintainer approval and passing Travis CI tests before a pull request can be merged to master.

 .. important::